bekk/bekk-christmas/post/opensource/gitmoji-tips.md

 ## May also be used for pull request titles

 Originally, gitmoji is meant for assigning emojis to the commit messages.
 This may be suitable for large pull requests with many commits of different nature.
-However, small pull request with a defined objective may have few commits of similar nature.
+However, a small pull request with a defined objective may have fewer commits of similar nature.
 In this case, assigning gitmojis to the pull request title may be more relevant.
 From experience, doing both adds value.

 ![](/assets/skjermbilde-2019-12-10-kl.-19.55.55.png)

 ## Summary

-To summarize, gitmojis will add value to your development project if it is correctly used.
+Gitmoji will add value to your development project by simplifying code collaboration.
 Using a small set of emojis, suitable for your project, will make it easy for the contributors to recognize the intention of the commit.
-It may contribute to better and more precise commits, and last but not least it definitely adds joy and excitement.
+It may also contribute to better and more precise commits, and last but not least it definitely adds joy and excitement ✨💥🚑🤖.